 A farmer needs adult sheep to produce wool.
 But those same adults are also used for breeding lambs.
 So there’s a dual purpose.

-Breeding more than two to three lambs to every ewe is too much for a mother to handle, often resulting is Mastitis.
+Breeding more than two to three lambs to every ewe is too much for a mother to handle, often resulting in Mastitis.

-With lamb meat representing most of the profit in a flock, it’s only natural for farmers to want to breed an excessive amount of lambs, which then exploits ewes through Mastitis.
+With lamb meat representing most of the profit in a flock, it’s only natural for farmers to breed an excessive amount of lambs, which then exploits ewes through Mastitis.

 Furthermore, farmers use sheep to produce milk for the cheese market.
 Again, this increases Mastitis in ewes as we steal milk for human consumption instead of supporting the weaning lambs.